 }

-number_of_nodes and timed_out confirm discovery more directly than the health color.
+number_of_nodes and timed_out confirm formation more directly than the health color.
 Fresh clusters can briefly report red or yellow while startup tasks finish.

-A single * in the master column marks the elected master-eligible node.
+A single * in the master column marks the elected master node.
+The compact node.role string includes m on master-eligible nodes.

-Use the same query on multiple nodes when needed.
-Matching cluster_uuid values confirm the nodes joined the same cluster instead of separate bootstrapped islands.
+When separate bootstrap is suspected, query GET /?filter_path=name,cluster_name,cluster_uuid on each node before indexing data.
+Matching cluster_uuid values confirm the nodes joined the same cluster instead of separate bootstrapped clusters.